REGnosys/rune-docs/website/drr-site/using-drr/implement-drr.md

 You use the Rosetta platform (or another execution engine) to test your own reporting logic.
 Rosetta lets you:
 - Upload input data.
-- Run the DRR steps: Ingest → Enrich → Report → Project.
+- Run the DRR steps: Ingest → Enrich → Reports → Projection.
 - Compare your output with DRR’s expected output.
 - Write your own DRR logic using the Rune DSL.

 This is great for testing, proofs of concept, or validating your own build.
 But it is **not** designed for production scale reporting – it can only accommodate limited volume and throughput.
-Also, the **Ingest** and **Project** services only cover the formats that have been publicly developed and distributed in the CDM and DRR, not firms’ custom formats.
+Also, the **Ingest** and **Projection** services only cover the formats that have been publicly developed and distributed in the CDM and DRR, not firms’ custom formats.

 ### Buy (you use a vendor solution)
 You purchase a reporting solution from a third party vendor.
 Vendors may use DRR internally to power their products.